Appendix I

 • No fee shall be charged for implementing this request, and the District shall not deny services to an individual for making such a request.

-If the District receives government-issued documentation, as described below, from a former student demonstrating that the former student’s legal name or gender has been changed, the District shall update the former student’s records to include the updated legal name or gender.
-If requested by the former student, the District shall reissue any documents conferred upon the former student with the former student’s updated legal name or gender.
-Documents that shall be reissued by the District upon request include, but are not necessarily limited to, a transcript or a diploma conferred by the institution.
+If the District receives government-issued documentation, as described below, from a current or former student demonstrating that the student’s legal name or legal sex has been changed, the District shall update the student’s records accordingly.
+If requested by the student, the District shall reissue any documents conferred upon the student with the student’s updated legal name or legal sex.
+Documents that shall be reissued by the District upon request at no charge include, but are not necessarily limited to, a transcript or a diploma conferred by the institution.

 • State-issued driver’s license or identification card;